geokall/security-trusted-ca/README.md

 <br />
 The final step is to read the trusted CA. If the url's root CA does exist in the list of CA certificates, <br />
 then the certificate is valid. <br />
+Apart from that, the date where the certificate stops being valid is printed in the result output.

 Example of a valid certificate from 'www.e-food.gr'
 ![Screenshot](images/valid_certificate.png)